FuyaoLi2017/leetcode/DP/README.md

 ### Key tips
 We need to know what substructure or what relationship we want to store in the memo.
 This memo will help us to reduce duplicate calculation afterwards.

+### 分析状态机转移找到dp induction rule
+leetcode 309: buy and sell stock with cooldown